lexwraith/optimization/matchmaking/README.md

 I'm thinking about forgetting the linear solver and switchin to a genetic algorithm approach.
 I'll construct a graph consisted of independent partitions using DEAP and then use Sage to sum up the edges and give feedback back to DEAP.
-This doesn't promise me an optimal solution, but good enough might suffice.
+This doesn't promise me a global optimum, but good enough might suffice.